 Section C Chief Executive

 The Chief Executive (who may be called Executive Director, CEO, or similar title), who shall be an employee of the College, shall serve as the chief executive officer of the Foundation and be responsible for the general day-to-day management of the affairs and activities of the Foundation.
 The Chief Executive shall have authority to sign contracts, approve spending up to the amounts designated in policy, and shall exercise such authority to accept gifts, collect revenues, and make expenditures according to Board of Directors’ approved policies.
 The Chief Executive is selected by the College President and confirmed by the Foundation Board.
-The Foundation Board Chairperson in the hiring and annual review processes as appropriate.
+The Foundation Board Chairperson shall be included in the hiring and annual review processes as appropriate.
 The Board of Directors does not participate in the hiring or management of other employees assigned to the Foundation.

 The Chief Executive is responsible for overseeing compliance with policies regarding ethics, conflicts of interest, and internal controls.
-The Chief Executive shall not be a spouse or family member of the College President, their direct supervisor, any employee assigned to the Foundation, or of any member of the Board of Directors.
+The Chief Executive shall not be a spouse or family member of the College President, their direct supervisor, any employee assigned to the Foundation, or any member of the Board of Directors.

-The Chief Executive shall be compensated solely through a salary designated by the District Board of Trustees in its annual salary schedule.
-Any additional compensation, including reimbursement, must be approved by the Board of Directors and the College President.
+The Chief Executive shall be compensated solely through a salary designated by the District Board of Trustees in its annual salary scheduleThe Chief Executive will receive the total rewards offered to Valencia College employees in accordance with the College’s policies.
+Any additional employment compensation, no matter the mechanism must be approved by the Board of Directors and the College President.

 Section D Absence or Incapacity of Officers